Dexalot/dexalot-docs/docs/incentives/VolumeRebates.md

 ## Fee Rebate Calculations

 Please note the following details regarding fee tier calculations:
-- All tier calculations occur at the end of day i.e. 00:00 UTC
+- All tier calculations occur at the end of day, i.e. 00:00 UTC
 - Cumulative volume is calculated by looking at the past 28 days of executions
 - ALOT balances only at the end of day are used
-- Processing new tiers may take up to 2 hours i.e. between 00:00 - 02:00 UTC users may still be on previous discount fee rate until all processing is complete
+- Processing new tiers may take up to 1 hour, i.e. between 00:00 - 01:00 UTC users may still be on their previous discount fee rate until all processing is complete